-Jesus Take The Wheel: Florida Man Claims That The “Wind” Blew A Bag Of Cocaine Into His Car During Traffic Stop
+Random Ridiculousness: Florida Man Claims That The “Wind” Blew A Bag Of Cocaine Into His Car During Traffic Stop

-Florida Man Tells Cops That Wind Must Have Blown Coke Into His Car
+Florida Man Tells Cops That Wind Must’ve Blown Coke Into His Car

 According to The Smoking Gun, a Florida Man told cops that the wind may have blown a “bag of cocaine residue” into car during a traffic stop.